xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/addDataLayer.rst

 - A properly registered GeoTIFF file with the "raw" data (e.g. each pixel is a 32 bit float value representing surface temperature)

-- The GeoTIFF file should be in the same projection as the base layer in the xGDS map (Polar Stereographic for RP, usually WGS84 for Earth)
+- The GeoTIFF file must be in the same projection as the base layer in the xGDS map (usually WGS84 for Earth)

 Data Preparation
 ----------------
-1. Run gdalinfo on the data file to get image statistics
+1. Run gdalinfo on the data file to get image statistics.
+In this example we are using np_weh_adapt.map.npolar.tif as our sample file.

 .. code-block:: bash